kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

 ##### Positive Consequences

-* easier to have per zone backends
+* Less duplication.

 ##### Negative Consequences

-* more new policies for users to understand
+* New policies for users to understand.
+* More fragmentation.
-* possibly more work to implement
+* Possibly more work to implement.

 #### Embed backend in `MeshLogging` policy

-Another option would be to embed `backend` field inside the `MeshLogging` policy, but still have the possibility to reference a backend defined in a `Mesh`
+Another option would be to embed `backend` field inside the `MeshLogging` policy, but still have the possibility to reference a backend defined in a `Mesh`.

 ```yaml
 apiVersion: kuma.io/v1alpha1